Mark Andrews (wrestler): Pro Wrestling Guerrilla (2015–2016)

 On 5 January 2017, Andrews was announced as part of the WWE United Kingdom Championship Tournament.
-Andrews defeated Dan Moloney in the first round, advancing to the quarter finals.
+Andrews defeated Dan Moloney in the first round, advancing to the quarter-finals.
 The second night of the tournament, Andrews defeated Joseph Conners, advancing to the semi-finals where he was defeated by Pete Dunne.
 On the 22 February episode of NXT, Andrews lost his NXT debut to Dunne.
 On 7 November 2017, Andrews teamed with Cedric Alexander, defeating Joseph Conners and James Drake on 205 Live.
 On the 6 February 2018 edition of 205 Live, Andrews announced his participation in the WWE Cruiserweight Championship Tournament, where he defeated Akira Tozawa in the first round, but Andrews lost to Drew Gulak in the second round on 6 March 2018 which eliminated him from the WWE Cruiserweight Championship Tournament.
 On the 29 November episode of NXT, Andrews and Pete Dunne lost to Trent Seven and Tyler Bate.

 On the 27 March 2018 edition of 205 Live, Andrews defeated Tony Nese, confirming his rematch against Gulak for the 205 Live episode after WrestleMania weekend.
 Andrews would lose the rematch and was attacked after the match by Gulak until Tony Nese made the save.
 On the 7 November episode of 205 Live, Andrews was defeated by the Cruiserweight champion Buddy Murphy.

+Formation of Subculture (2018–2022)

 On 17 October, on the first episode of NXT UK, Andrews was defeated by Joe Coffey and was attacked after the match by both Joe and Mark Coffey until Morgan Webster made the save.
 On 29 October 2018, Andrews defeated Wolfgang, after the match Andrews was again attacked by the Coffey Brothers with Webster making the save, however Wolfgang turn on them and joined the Coffeys in the attack.

 In a triple threat tag team match at NXT UK TakeOver: Cardiff, Andrews along with Flash Morgan Webster captured the NXT UK Tag Team Championship after defeating James Drake and Zack Gibson to win the titles and become the first Welsh champions in WWE history.
 After successfully defending the titles against Drake and Gibson, they lost the titles against Gallus (Mark Coffey & Wolfgang) on the 17 October episode of NXT UK.

 In June 2021 vignettes started appearing on WWE social media and NXT UK programming featuring Andrews, his tag team partner Flash Morgan Webster, and Dani Luna.
 The vignettes would focus on each of the individuals unique looks and passions for their music genres.
-In the coming weeks the group would be given a new entrance and theme music and start working together under the name ‘Subculture’.
+In the coming weeks the group would be given a new entrance and theme music and start working together under the name "Subculture".

 On 18 August 2022, Andrews was released from his WWE contract.